 |1 Pair of Adidas Walking Shoes (Mid-Range)||$102.70||Average Rent Prices|

 How Does the Average Person Spend Their Money in Denmark?

 In the past decade, the Danes became even richer and happier.

-After paying taxes, an average Denmark citizen has still a lot on his/her disposal.
+After paying taxes, an average Denmark citizen has still a lot at his/her disposal.

-A large part income is gone to the monthly rent.
+A large part of income is gone to the monthly rent.